Aria-Studios/Prelude/README.md

 1. Begin including the necessary files in your game downloads.

 # File Setup and Structure
 This section goes over how the program operates and should help you make the most of it, while reducing any errors experienced.
+One caveat that should be kept in mind throughout the process as a whole is that due to Python limitations hidden files should not be used at all.
+It results in an error as the program will be unable to automatically extract the files and overwrite them.
+There is a built-in error message, but it is not intended for this purpose.

 ## "core" vs "patch"
 One of the first things to understand is that this program operates under the assumption that you use two different kind of updates: core and patch.
 Core releases are major releases which add or edit a large number of files, wherein it is easier/better to assume that you need to ship the whole game package again rather than attempting to create a patch download.
 Patch releases are minor releases that add or edit a smaller number of files; additionally, this type of release is ***cumulative*** to the last core release you published.